Freemium mobile market in shambles.

 Even basic math shows that they're basically attempting to destroy mobile game dev studios unless they use unity services (at which point they start waiving fees).
 Unity services are their third party solutions that compete with AWS and microsoft.
 It's an antitrust kind of thing

-• 2 weeks ago
+• 8 months ago

 Anonymous

 That is true.
-At least for those free to play games, the racket is to either force them to pay the fee which is designed to fuck them, or they give up and use Unity's ads system to reduce their fee and let Unity in on the ad money.
+At least for those free to play games, the racket is to either force them to pay the fee which is designed to frick them, or they give up and use Unity's ads system to reduce their fee and let Unity in on the ad money.
 It's another layer to the play here.

 I'm more talking about the general indie and AAA markets.
 IN those cases, the plan is clearly designed to let them say they charge less than Unreal, but then make more in the end due to being able to skim extra off of piracy which Unreal's setup can't.